Songs from Me to You (2022)

 “Songs from Me to You” is a 40 minute experimental performance by Coila-Leah Enderstein.
 Through encounters with historical figures and with the help of particular instruments, the piece situates acoustic knowledge production within the frame of coloniality/modernity.
 With a focus on Germany’s imperial period from 1871 - 1918, the performance playfully works as something between a song cycle and a lecture, incorporating decolonial approaches to sound, listening and knowledge.

-The performance was presented on 26 and 27 May 2022 as part of the UdK Sound Studies and Sonic Arts Master Exhibition at the Collegium Hungaricum Berlin.
+The performance premiered on 26 and 27 May 2022 as part of the UdK Sound Studies and Sonic Arts Master Exhibition at the Collegium Hungaricum Berlin.
+In 2023 it was presented at the Bowed Electrons Symposium (University of Cape Town) and Oscillations Workshop (University of the Western Cape Centre for Humanities Research in collaboration with Akademie der Künste).
 Reflective text available on request.